frakbot/GlowPadBackport/README.md

 You can find the `GlowPadSample` app on the [Google Play Store][4].

-Please note that **the demo app has not been updated for v2.0** (and probably never will).
+Please note that **the demo app has not been updated for v2.0** on the Play Store (and probably never will).
+You can try out the v2.0 demo from the [**Releases** section](https://github.com/frakbot/GlowPadBackport/releases/tag/v2.0.0) of this repo.

 [![GlowPadSample on Google Play Store](http://developer.android.com/images/brand/en_generic_rgb_wo_60.png)][4]

 ## License

-    Copyright 2013 Sebastiano Poggi
+    Copyright 2013-4 Sebastiano Poggi

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.